 She almost laughed.
 How was this possible?
 Had the cat been raised by humans, perhaps?
 It seemed capable enough living in the wilds, fully able to fish on its own.
 And yet, it was curiously unafraid of human contact.
 It even had some mannerisms reminiscent of a house cat.
 She wondered whether that was universal for felines or if it had been raised amongst house cats and learned from them.

-Petting went on for a long time.
+Petting the jaguar was quite a thrill, and it rapidly boosted her mood.
+She smiled and almost giggled.
+They carried on like that for a long time.
 The cat seemed disinclined to stop her.
-She even worked herself up to scratching behind the ears a bit and it actually leaned into it.
-She did giggle at that point.
-Animal therapy at its best and most dangerous.
+She even worked herself up to scratching behind the ears and it leaned into it.
+She did giggle at that point—animal therapy at its best and most dangerous.

 Almost inevitably, her mind drifted back to the other prisoners.
 This time, however, she was much calmer and more herself.
 She felt like she could go over the problem and even think about Tattoos without freaking out.

-The other four were upset.
+The other four were upset with her.
 Why?
 When they’d first met, she’d introduced herself as a fellow prisoner.
 Things had gone well.
 They’d talked about life in this world and the system.
 Everyone had been happy enough to talk to her and treat her like an equal.
 What had changed that?

 But why had that made them so…hostile?
-No. More like…defensive.
-Why defensive?
+No, not entirely.
+More like…defensive.
+But why defensive?